Barcelona Wine Bar opening location in Cultural District at former site of Sharp Edge Bistro

 Barcelona Wine Bar currently has locations in Philadelphia, Washington, D.C., and in a number of other states, including Connecticut, Georgia, Tennessee, and Virginia.

-CBRE, the landlord for the building that Barcelona Wine Bar will occupy says that the restaurant's arrival kicks off a long list of high profile restaurants coming to Downtown Pittsburgh.
+CBRE, the company that helped negotiate the lease between the landlord for the building and Barcelona Wine Bar says that the restaurant's arrival is expected to kick off a long list of high profile restaurants coming to Downtown Pittsburgh.

 The space Barcelona Wine Bar will move into has been unoccupied since Sharp Edge chose not to renew its lease near the end of 2020, citing challenges related to the COVID-19 pandemic.